drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

 I'm happy now that I can archive all my posts in perpetuity like this, making it easier for people in the future to find them again even if my website goes down.
 I don't know how useful they will be for long, but they are there at least!
 Also, they are not possible to find through other means than just search engines like google.
-Being archived on a platform that is for science output of verious types means more people may be able to find them.
+Being archived on a platform that is for science output of various types means more people may be able to find them.

 ## Newsletter